JetBrains/dekaf/README.md

 Dekaf is Java framework for working with databases, primarily via JDBC.
 Dekaf is NOT an ORM.

+Currently, the stable version of Dekaf is version 2 in the branch [dekaf-2](https://github.com/JetBrains/dekaf/tree/dekaf-2).
+Branch master points to the version 3 that is under development (almost from scratch).

 Major Dekaf versions:

 | Version                  | Status                            |